amycweng/ECBC-Data-2022/README.md

 - *stageTwo.py*: Stage II processing, i.e., Additional Orthographic and Character Conversion
 - *dates.ipynb*: Extracts and converts date information from XML and TXT files.
 For date ranges, we simply examine the start date.
 - *catalog.ipynb*: Catalogs existing and missing EP & TCP files.
 Converts the relevant missing TCP files into csvs.
-- *functions.py*: Custom utility functions, e.g., functions for removing stopwords, extracting content from plain text files, and processing metadata
+- *functions.py*: Custom utility functions, e.g., functions for removing stopwords, extracting content from plain text files, and processing keywords
 - *topics.py*: LDA topic modeling w/ Gensim to generate 'topic words' for individual texts.
 Also generates word clouds of the topic words
 - *supervised.ipynb*: Supervised text classification with logistic regression (see file for citations)
 - *unsupervised.ipynb*: Unsupervised k-means clustering and visualization (see file for citations)